The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Fast-Paced 10-Day Thailand Itinerary

 Visitors can create an expeditious 10 Days in Thailand Itinerary by squeezing everything from our Thailand Itinerary for 14 Days into 10 days.
-The swift trip through the country could include 3 Days in Bangkok, 2 Days in Railay, 2 Days in Koh Lanta and 3 Days in Chiang Mai.
+This swift trip through Thailand could include 3 Days in Bangkok, 2 Days in Railay, 2 Days in Koh Lanta and 3 Days in Chiang Mai.

 Thailand Itinerary 3 Weeks

 Spending 3 weeks in Thailand allows for much more flexibility and discovery.
-Rather than rushing through the country, visitors can get better acquainted with the places they visit.
-To create the best 3-Week Thailand Itinerary, we would recommend visiting the same destinations – and adding two more cities to your trip plan: Phuket and Chiang Rai.
+Rather than rushing through, you get better acquainted with the places you visit.
+To create the Best 3-Week Thailand Itinerary, we would recommend visiting all the above destinations – and adding two more cities to your trip plan: Phuket and Chiang Rai.

 Thailand 3-Weeks Itinerary